-If you ever thought of paddling the day away kayaking and canoeing in NJ on a lake or river, make this the year you try it with the fam.
+If you ever thought of kayaking and canoeing in NJ on a lake or river, make this the year you try it with the fam.
 Yes, our state is known for the shore, but there are gentler waters like lakes, rivers, and reservoirs where you can rent a kayak or canoe (or bring your own) and paddle for scenic miles.
-Whether it’s the miles-long Lake Hopatcong in Northern NJ, wildlife-rich Rahway River in Central NJ, or the historic Parvin Lake in Southern NJ, there are lots of spots to get out on the water with rentals available on-site (or nearby).
-Ready to launch?
-Read on for 13 places to go kayaking and canoeing in NJ near you.
+Whether it’s the miles-long Lake Hopatcong in Northern NJ, the wildlife-rich Rahway River in Central NJ, or the historic Parvin Lake in Southern NJ, there are lots of spots to get out on the water with rentals available on-site (or nearby).
+Scroll down on where to go kayaking and canoeing in NJ near you.
 And if swimming is more your jam, make sure you check out our guide to lakes in NJ and the best spots for jumping in. (featured photo credit: Istock/MaxTopchij)

-Getting out in a boat on the iconic river gives you a unique vantage point with sweeping views of Hoboken and Jersey City on one side, and the New York City Skyline on the other with the Statue of Liberty in the distant background.
+With sweeping views of Hoboken and Jersey City on one side, the New York City Skyline on the other, and the Statue of Liberty in the distant background, getting out in a boat on the iconic river gives you a unique vantage point.
 Though the landscape is more urban than most traditional kayaking and canoeing places, you can still paddle along and feel miles away from the city.

 Launch point: Liberty State Park at the Harbor Marina at 11 Marin Blvd in Jersey City, and Hoboken Cove Community Boat House at Maxwell Place and Frank Sinatra Drive in Hoboken.

-Local Rental: Hoboken Cove Community Boat House has free kayaks available, but you’ll need to make a reservation four days in advance if you’re worried about a long wait.
-Urban Paddle in Jersey City has rentals and also works on a reservation system.
+Local Rental: Hoboken Cove Community Boat House has free kayaks available—a reservation is not necessary but can be made four days in advance if you’re worried about a long wait.
+Urban Paddle in Jersey City has rentals and works on a reservation system.

-Launch point: Park in the lot next to the boathouse (Wawayanda Boathouse, Boat Launch, Highland Lakes, NJ 07422).
-Then you can get in your kayak/canoe from the dock or straight from the shore.
+Launch point: Park in the lot next to Wawayanda Boathouse Launch, Highland Lakes.
+Then you can get in your kayak/canoe from the dock or the shore.

-As the largest lake in the state (it’s nine miles long and has 2,500 acres of freshwater), this is undoubtedly a boater’s paradise, which means you’ll have motorboats sharing your space.
-But still, it’s worth hopping in a canoe or kayak and exploring all the different parts of the lake, including a few lakeside restaurants where you can stop over for a snack or lunch.
+As the state’s largest lake (nine miles long and has 2,500 acres of freshwater), this is undoubtedly a boater’s paradise, so expect motorboats to share your space.
+But still, it’s worth hopping in a canoe or kayak and exploring all the different parts of the lake, including a few lakeside restaurants where you can stop for a snack or lunch.
 Out of the water, there are other activities in Hopatcong State Park, such as going for a hike or letting your kids play on one of the playgrounds.

-Launch points: Hopatcong State Park (on one end of the parking lot at 260 Lakeside Blvd, Landing, NJ 07850) and Lee’s County Park Marina (east shore of Lake Hopatcong in Van Every Cove; 443 Howard Blvd, Mt Arlington, NJ 07856) has 100 boat slips and three boat launch ramps.
+Launch points: Hopatcong State Park (on one end of the parking lot at 260 Lakeside Blvd, Landing) and Lee’s County Park Marina (east shore of Lake Hopatcong in Van Every Cove; 443 Howard Blvd, Mt Arlington) has 100 boat slips and three boat launch ramps.

 Local rental: None in Hopatcong State Park, but many private marinas around the lake offer kayak and canoe rentals.